 How to avoid discrimination while recruiting – Protected Characteristics

-The topic of discrimination in relation to recruiting is vast, that’s why we’ve created this four part mini-series to give you the tools and knowledge you need to help safeguard your businesses from the threat of discrimination during the recruitment process.
+The topic of discrimination in relation to recruiting is vast, that’s why we’ve created this guide to give you the tools and knowledge you need to help safeguard your businesses from the threat of discrimination during the recruitment process.

 In part one we discussed how to remove discrimination when creating job specs and adverts, if you missed this instalment then click here to view the guide.

 In this part we’ll be addressing protected characteristics and forms of discrimination to arm you with the information you need to ensure that you stay on the right side of the law when recruiting.

 The Equality Act provides protection for each of the strands of unlawful discrimination which were previously dealt with under separate Acts and Regulations.
 These are now referred to as protected characteristics.

 There are nine protected characteristics in total:

 • Gender reassignment